The puzzle conjecture for the cohomology of two-step flag manifolds: Introduction

 \begin{mainthm} Let $X_u$, $X_v$, and $X_w$ be Schubert varieties in $\Fl(a,b;n)$.
 Then the triple intersection number

 is equal to the number of triangular puzzles for which $u$, $v$, and $w$ are the labels on the left, right, and bottom sides, in clockwise order.

 \end{mainthm}

 Theorem~\ref{thm:main} is proved by establishing that the puzzle rule defines an associative product on the cohomology ring of $X$, following the strategy introduced in \cite{buch.kresch.tamvakis:littlewood-richardson} in the case of Grassmannians.
 The corresponding identities among structure constants are obtained from an explicit bijection of puzzles.
-This bijection is a generalization of the classical jeu de taquin algorithm on semistandard Young tableaux, but is significantly more involved and is defined by a list of 80 different rules for propagating a {\em gash\/} from one side of a puzzle to another.
-A gash involves a pair of puzzle edges where the puzzle pieces do not have matching labels, a notion introduced by Knutson and Tao \cite{knutson.tao:puzzles}.
-One important property of the jeu de taquin algorithm for tableaux is that consecutive Sch\"utzenberger sliding paths do not cross each other.
-This implies that a reasonable bijection of tableaux can be obtained by repeating the jeu de taquin algorithm several times, an idea which has been used in many proofs of the classical Littlewood-Richardson rule for Grassmannians, see e.g.\ \cite{fulton:young, leeuwen:littlewood-richardson, buch.kresch.tamvakis:littlewood-richardson} and the references therein.
-Unfortunately, this property does not hold for the corresponding {\em propagation paths\/} in puzzles for two-step flags, which may in fact cross each other.
-This complication makes it necessary to carry out several propagations simultaneously to obtain the required result.
-Example~\ref{example:cross} illustrates this issue.
+This bijection is a generalization of the classical jeu de taquin algorithm on semistandard Young tableaux (see \cite{purbhoo:mosaics} for a discussion of the bijections between tableaux and puzzles), but is significantly more involved and is defined by a list of 80 different rules for propagating a {\em gash\/} from one side of a puzzle to another.
+A gash involves a pair of puzzle edges where the puzzle pieces do not have matching labels, a notion introduced by Knutson and Tao \cite{knutson.tao:puzzles}, and extended to our setting in section~\ref{sec:gashes}.
+The large number of propagation rules makes a few parts of our proof tedious but still straightforward to verify.